 - Bar of Soap

 With any of these methods the most important thing to keep in mind is to keep solid pressure on your dogs nail while applying the solution.
-Since they’re not as effective as styptic powder for stopping bleeding you’ll need to apply moderate pressure with any of these solutions for a few minutes.
+These methods work, but they don’t stop bleeding instantly like styptic powder.
+For them to be effective you’ll need to apply moderate pressure for a few minutes.

 Most coagulant failures are caused by being too shy about pressing the stuff into the blood.
 You can’t just sprinkle the stuff on like fairy dust; you need to hold and press it on so it absorbs the blood at the end of the quick and helps it clot. – St. James Animal Hospital